parsonsmatt/parsonsmatt.github.io/_posts/2015-11-15-template_haskell.markdown

 categories: programming
 ---

+## A Beginner Tutorial

+This tutorial is aimed at people who are beginner-intermediate Haskellers looking to learn the basics of Template Haskell.

 I learned about the power and utility of metaprogramming in Ruby.
 Ruby metaprogramming is done by constructing source code with string concatenation and having the interpreter run it.
 There are also some methods that can be used to define methods, constants, variables, etc.